spiceai/spiceai/docs/criteria/accelerators/beta.md

 #### Data correctness

-- [ ] TPC-H SF10 loaded into memory, returned results are identical across source/federated/accelerated queries for all TPC-H queries and TPC-H simple queries.
+- [ ] TPC-H SF10 loaded into memory, returned results are identical across source and accelerated queries for all TPC-H queries and TPC-H simple queries.
-- [ ] TPC-H SF100 loaded into file, returned results are identical across source/federated/accelerated queries for all TPC-H queries and TPC-H simple queries.
+- [ ] TPC-H SF100 loaded into file or direct database mode, returned results are identical across source and accelerated queries for all TPC-H queries and TPC-H simple queries.
-- [ ] TPC-DS SF10 loaded into memory, returned results are identical across source/federated/accelerated queries for all TPC-DS queries and TPC-DS simple queries.
+- [ ] TPC-DS SF10 loaded into memory, returned results are identical across source and accelerated queries for all TPC-DS queries and TPC-DS simple queries.
-- [ ] TPC-DS-F100 loaded into file, returned results are identical across source/federated/accelerated queries for all TPC-DS queries and TPC-DS simple queries.
+- [ ] TPC-DS SF100 loaded into file or direct database mode, returned results are identical across source and accelerated queries for all TPC-DS queries and TPC-DS simple queries.

 ### Documentation